zooko/smalloc/README.md

    to optimize the above goals under some assumptions about the behavior of the user code:

-   i.
-Pack as many separate allocations from a single thread into
-		each cache line as possible to optimize for point (a.) -- cache line sharing.
+    1. Pack as many separate allocations from a single thread into each cache line as possible to optimize for (constructive) cache-line sharing.

-   ii.
-Place allocations requested by separate threads in separate
-		areas, to minimize the risk of point (b.) -- false sharing.
+    2. Place allocations requested by separate threads in separate areas, to minimize the risk of destructive ("false") cache-line sharing.
 This is heuristically assuming that successive allocations requested by a single thread are less likely to later be accessed simultaneously by multiple different threads.
 You can imagine user code which violates this assumption -- having one thread allocate many small allocations and then handing them out to other threads/cores which then access them in parallel with one another.
 Under `smalloc`'s current design, this behavior could result in a lot of false-sharing.
 However, I can't think of a simple way to avoid this bad case without sacrificing the benefits of true sharing that we get by packing together allocations that then get accessed by the same core.

-   iii.
-When allocations are freed by the user code, `smalloc` appends
-		their slot to a free list.
+    3. When allocations are freed by the user code, `smalloc` appends their slot to a free list.
 When allocations are subsequently requested, the most recently free'd slots are returned first.
 This is a LIFO (stack) pattern, which means user code that tends to access its allocations in a stack-like pattern will enjoy improved caching.
 (Thanks to Andrew Reece from Shielded Labs for teaching me this.)

-   iv.
-For allocations too large to pack multiple into a single cache
-		line, but small enough to pack multiple into a single memory page, `smalloc` attempts to pack multiple into a single memory page.
+    4. For allocations too large to pack multiple into a single cache line, but small enough to pack multiple into a single memory page, `smalloc` attempts to pack multiple into a single memory page.
 It doesn't separate allocations of these sizes by thread, the way it does for small allocations, because there's no performance penalty when multiple cores access the same memory page (but not the same cache line) in parallel.

   Note that all four of these techniques are limited by the fact that all allocations in `smalloc` are in fixed-size slots in a contiguous slab of equal-sized slots.
 Therefore, only allocations of (almost) the same size as each other will get packed into a single cache line.
 So, for example, if the user code allocates one 10-byte allocation and then one 32-byte allocation, those two will not share a cache line.
 On the other hand, if the user code does that over and over many times, then each batch of six of its 10-byte allocations will share one (64-byte) cache line, and each batch of two of its 32-byte allocations will share one (64-byte) cache line.
 So maybe the user code will enjoy good caching benefits anyway--that remains to be tested.
 In any case, the way `smalloc` currently does this keeps things simple.

 3. Be efficient when executing `malloc()`, `free()`, and `realloc()`.
 I want calls to those functions to execute in as few CPU cycles as possible.
 I optimistically think `smalloc` is going to be great at this goal!
 The obvious reason for that is that the code implementing those three functions is *very simple* -- it needs to execute only a few CPU instructions to implement each of those functions.

     A perhaps less-obvious reason is that there is *minimal data-dependency* in those code paths.

     Think about how many loads of memory from different locations, and therefore potential-cache-misses, your process incurs to execute `malloc()` and then to write into the memory that `malloc()` returned.
 It has to be at least one, because you are going to pay the cost of a potential-cache-miss to write into the memory that `malloc()` returned.

     To execute `smalloc`'s `malloc()` and then write into the resulting memory incurs, in the common cases, only two or three potential cache misses.

     The main reason `smalloc` incurs so few potential-cache-misses in these code paths is the sparseness of the data layout. `smalloc` has pre-reserved a vast swathe of address space and "laid out" unique locations for all of its slabs, slots, and variables (but only virtually -- without reading or writing any actual memory).

     Therefore, `smalloc` can calculate the location of a valid slab to serve this call to `malloc()` using only one or two data inputs:
     One, the requested size and alignment (which are on the stack in the function arguments and do not incur a potential-cache-miss)